Infinity Mall

 We really wanted people that were struggling -- like going through a divorce or losing someone -- to have somewhere to come and hang out and have fun so they can take their minds off of what happened.

-Your Remix is like a wishlist β collect features from any design, then share your ideal combo.
+Your Build is like a wishlist β collect features from any design, then share your ideal combo.

 Design Screens